Stochastic parrotology

 Figure 2

 Similarly, Deontologistics argues in On Post-Searlean Critiques of LLMs that we shouldn’t be so quick to dismiss the “game” of language.
 Drawing on inferentialism, they suggest that being “entangled” in the social web of giving and asking for reasons might be enough to constitute a form of meaning, even without a body.
-If a model can reliably play the “Inaccessible Game” of information exchange—a concept explored by Neil Lawrence in Perpetual Motion, Superintelligence and the Inaccessible Game—it may be developing internal structures that are functionally indistinguishable from world models.
+If a model can reliably play the “Inaccessible Game” of information exchange—a concept Neil Lawrence explores in Perpetual Motion, Superintelligence and the Inaccessible Game—it may develop internal structures functionally indistinguishable from world models.

 So, are we looking at a Benderian Octopus—a creature that can trick us until a bear attacks and it fails to hand us a stick?
 Are we witnessing the emergence of a Conduit (to use Michael Reddy’s metaphor) that has somehow become aware of the content it carries?